Sennarion/MyMoney/README.md

 page.

-When you do that, you can see the special modal window where you can choose the type of your transaction, transaction category, amount, date, and comment area.
+When you do that, you can see the special modal window where you can choose the type of your transaction, transaction category, specify amount, date and add a comment.
 When you add all of your information about the transaction and click the Add button - the data will be updated on the Home and the Statistic pages.
 Also, you can delete a transaction after successful adding if you notice some mistakes.